addyosmani/yeoman-examples/README.md

 ===============

-A repo of up to date examples I've written with Yeoman.
+A repo of up to date examples written with Yeoman.
 Mostly for use in talks.

-* Angular Todos (with LocalStorage support).
+* Angular Todos (with localStorage support).
 [Inspired by](https://www.youtube.com/watch?feature=player_embedded&v=kVSo4buDAEE).
+* Backbone Todos (with localStorage support)
 * Backbone URL Shortener (with LocalStorage support).
 [Inspired by](http://www.slideshare.net/jamescryer/yeoman-23916850).

 ![](http://i.imgur.com/YrALMqc.jpg)